sarthakraut16/ola-data-analysis-project/README.md

-# Re-defining the README content and saving the file

-readme_content = """
-# Power BI Dashboard: Analysis of July Bookings Data
+# Power BI Dashboard: Analysis of OLA Bookings Data

 This project showcases an end-to-end analysis of the "July Bookings" dataset using **SQL**, **Excel**, and **Power BI**.
 The dashboard visualizes key business metrics and provides actionable insights into bookings, revenue, customer preferences, and travel patterns.